Des images et des mots

 Weight 1930 g / Dimensions 24.8 x 29.5 cm / 288 pages / text in French

-Through the abundant archives of the Fondation Henri Cartier-Bresson, this book retraces and analyzes one of the key moments in Henri Cartier-Bresson’s career, the stay in China, from December 1948 to September 1949.
+Through the abundant archives of the Fondation Henri Cartier-Bresson, this book retraces and analyzes one of the key moments in the photographer’s career, the stay in China, from December 1948 to September 1949.

-Marked by the country and its culture, as by the political changes of the time, HCB returned to China in 1958 and saw the effects of regime change.
+Marked by the country and its culture, as by the political changes of the time, Henri Cartier-Bresson returned to China in 1958 and saw the effects of regime change.
 Expanding the subject of the book, this second stay here completes the first, both in resonance and in contrast.

-The work – the photographic selection of which was carried out in close collaboration with the Fondation HCB by the authors, Michel Frizot and Ying-lung Su – analyzes and organizes an unpublished photographic, documentary, and historical corpus of exceptional magnitude, thanks to which we have access to the practice, the intentions, and the daring of a major figure in photography.
-At the time and under the circumstances that will make him a reference and a celebrity of the photoessay.
+The work—the photographic selection of which was carried out in close collaboration with the Fondation Henri Cartier-Bresson by the authors, Michel Frizot and Ying-lung Su—analyzes and organizes an unpublished photographic, documentary, and historical corpus of exceptional magnitude.
+Thanks to the book, we have access to the practice, the intentions, and the daring of a major figure in photography at the time and under the circumstances that will make him a reference and a celebrity of the photoessay.